MicroBlocksCN/smallvm/README.md

 MicroBlocks development environment for inspection and further development.

+MicroBlocks supports user-defined blocks (commands and functions).
+That mechanism is used to create MicroBlocks libraries, so advanced users can explore the implementation of libraries learn how they work or even extend them.

 Built-in data types include integers, booleans, strings, and lists.

-## How do I build the MicroBlocks Virtual Machine (firmware)? ##
+## How do I build the MicroBlocks firmware? ##

 First of all, you may not need to.
-The firmware for many boards, including BBC micro:bit, Calliope mini, AdaFruit Circuit Playground Express, Citilab ED1, M5Stack, NodeMCU, and ESP32 Dev board is can be installed using the "update firmware on board" menu command in the IDE.
+The firmware for many boards, including BBC micro:bit, Calliope mini, AdaFruit Circuit Playground Express, Citilab ED1, M5Stack, NodeMCU, and ESP32 Dev board is can be installed using the "update firmware on board" menu command in the interactive development environment (IDE).
 For other AdaFruit boards, such as the ItsyBitsy, Trinket, and Gemma, you can drop the appropriate .uf2 file onto the virtual disk for your board to install it.

 However, if you have one of the other
 [supported boards](https://bitbucket.org/john_maloney/smallvm/wiki/Devices),
 or if you just want to build the firmware yourself, read on.

-The MicroBlocks firmware, also called the **virtual machine** is written in C and C++.
+The MicroBlocks firmware, also called the **virtual machine**, is written in C and C++.
-The current version is built on the Arduino platform and uses Arduino library for features such as graphics and WiFi (on boards that support those features).
+The current version is built on the Arduino platform and uses Arduino libraries for features such as graphics and WiFi (on boards that support those features).

 ### Building with PlatformIO ###